 Due to specific regulations in , AOE is not currently enrolling students in your state.
 We apologize, but at this time you can not move forward with course enrollment.
 Let us know if you have any questions.
 Please contact us with any questions.

-The total cost for the degree program – including all tuition and fees – is $13,314.
+The total cost for the degree program, including all tuition and fees, is $13,264.
 You can pay for the degree in full or purchase one course at a time.

 Some courses have required textbooks and/or materials.
 Click here to see the estimated cost for each course.

-You can transfer up to 18 graduate credit hours from AOE courses taken through Morningside as long as the following conditions are met:
+You may be able to transfer in up to 18 graduate credit hours from AOEU courses taken through Morningside as long as the following conditions are met:

 For detailed information, refer to the Transfer Credit Policy.